eric-gt/auto-armor-chariot/Episode 3.md

 ---

-[[Yuri Artorianova|Yuri]] and [[Isaac "Was'utala" Wasomun|Isaac]] attempt to take the pirate officer hostage and negotiate passage into the bridge...and it doesn't go well.
+[[Yuri Artorianova|Yuri]] and [[Isaac Was'utala Wasomun|Isaac]] attempt to take the pirate officer hostage and negotiate passage into the bridge...and it doesn't go well.
 The pirates open fire at Isaac, who shoots out a light and escapes to the stairwell.
 Yuri makes a break in the opposite direction, firing wildly.
 Predictably, a ricochet hits Isaac in the calf.
 He hides in the stairwell, dressing his wound, as Yuri discovers a back entrance to the bridge and is ushered inside by a crewmember.

 ---
 Andi overcharges The Dogged Day's main gun and shoots a hole through Gunpowder Cassanova's cloak, hitting her and letting out a burst of demon water, like blood.
 CeCe returns fire with a salvo.
 A very fun and badass battle ensues where Omma cuts off one of Gunpowder Cassanova’s arms, and CeCe reveals another set of arms.
 I didn’t write it all down but it was badass.